The Grands Prix de la Création de la Ville de Paris are changing!

 Every year for the past 30 years, the Grands Prix de la Création has been detecting up-and-coming talent and spotlighting the design, fashion and art professions that are working towards new imaginations, offering new uses, and responding to environmental and societal challenges.
 This is why it was necessary to reaffirm this commitment through the Grands Prix de la Création categories.

-In 2024, the Grands Prix de la Création de la Ville de Paris will reward 8 winners: 3 Prix Révélation, 3 Prix engagement, 1 Prix Accessoires Mode and 1 Prix Accessoires Bijoux.
+In 2024, the Grands Prix de la Création de la Ville de Paris will reward 8 winners: 3 Prix Révélation, 3 Prix Engagement, 1 Prix Accessoires Mode and 1 Prix Accessoires Bijoux.

-entrepreneurial approach, and for his or her ability to develop and provide solutions to the challenges and uses of our time
+The Prix Engagement rewards a professional for his or her creativity, research, innovation and entrepreneurial approach, as well as his or her ability to develop and provide solutions to the challenges and uses of our time.

 • Métiers d'art: the Prix Engagement rewards a professional for his or her creativity, research, innovation and hybridization, and for his or her ability to develop know-how and its applications.
 It is also open to professionals and companies committed to the transmission of know-how or the dissemination of knowledge.